 Yorkshire’s Mr Reliable with the ball!
-Steve Patterson enjoyed the best season of his career in 2012 when his 48 County Championship wickets at 20.81 were double the amount of wickets taken by any of his colleagues.
+Steve Patterson enjoyed the best personal season of his career in 2012 when his 48 County Championship wickets at 20.81 were double the amount of wickets taken by any of his colleagues.

 Left out of the first game of the season in 2012, he replaced Iain Wardlaw in the side and grasped his chance with both hands to clinch four four-wicket hauls and one five-for as an immediate return to Division One was achieved.

 Despite only playing ten List A and four Twenty20 matches in the 2011 and 2012 domestic campaigns partly in order to preserve him for the longer format, he proved his worth with the white ball too when the county travelled to South Africa for the Champions League t20 in October, 2012.

 With injuries and absentees hitting the squad, Patterson took the new ball and claimed seven wickets from six matches, as well as keeping things tight – his accuracy is arguably his biggest asset.